lauraz-15/react-fitme/README.md

 ![Logo](src/assets/readme/logo-readme.png)

+# CRUD

+There are 2 main CRUD ( Create Read Update and Delete) modules:

+1. Image
+2. Comments

 # Components

 One of the great benefits of using React is that application acn be built using reusable components.